Jeremy Bujakowski: Personal life

-He was born in Druskininkai to Polish travellers Halina Korolec-Bujakowski and Stanisław Bujakowski, who in the years 1934 to 1936 travelled by motorcycle from Druskininkai to Shanghai.
+He was born in Druskininkai, a city in modern-day Lithuania, to Polish travellers Halina Korolec-Bujakowski and Stanisław Bujakowski, who in the years 1934 to 1936 travelled by motorcycle from Druskininkai to Shanghai.
 His father had served as a Warrant Officer of the No.101 Repair and Servicing Unit in the Polish Air Force in the UK during World War II.

 After spending his childhood at Poland, he came to India at the age of seven in 1946 with his parents where his father was working with a petroleum company.
 He studied at the St Joseph's North Point, Darjeeling, and graduated from the St Xavier's College, Kolkata, before leaving for the United States for higher studies, following which he got a scholarship at University of Denver.

 Career

 Jeremy Bujakowski was India's first and sole athlete at the 1964 Winter Olympics in Innsbruck, Austria.
-He competed in the Men's downhill event in Alpine Skiing, which he could not finish due to an injury.
-He returned in 1968 to represent India at the 1968 Winter Olympics in Grenoble, France, in Alpine Skiing, competing again in the downhill, slalom, and giant slalom events.
+He competed in the men's downhill event in Alpine skiing, which he could not finish due to an injury.
+He returned in 1968 to represent India at the 1968 Winter Olympics in Grenoble, France, in Alpine skiing, competing again in the downhill, slalom, and giant slalom events.